Florida, aka the ‘sunshine state’, is famous for its pristine beaches and a wide variety of flora and fauna.

 Florida is home to hundreds of insect species, including around 70 different types of cockroaches.

-The most common cockroach in Florida is the American Cockroach, it is also known as the ‘State bird of Florida’ or Florida roaches.
+The most common cockroach in Florida is the American Cockroach, which is also known as the ‘State bird of Florida’ or Florida roaches.

 There are many different species of cockroaches in Florida and those include flying cockroaches as well.